sguox002/leetcode/leetcode-all.md

 ->>

 ## array

+<<-1053	Previous Permutation With One Swap    		50.5%	Medium
+greedy: from right to left find the first larger one, (if equal shall push forward) [1,9,4,6,7] the first peak is 9, and swap with the max 7. ->17469 ->>

 <<-1089	Duplicate Zeros    		52.2%	Easy
 inplace duplicate is tricky. using two pointer from left to right and count the 0, and then from right to left to add 0 and place element in right position.
 O(N)
 ->>